How Long Does a Goose Sit On Her Eggs?

 How long does a goose sit on her eggs?

-How long does a goose incubate eggs?
+How long can a goose be off her nest?

 Leave a Comment